 You may not scrape Google search result pages or any other Google property, and you may not indirectly obtain scraped Google data from any third party.
 If you intend to publish a report that includes search data obtained from legitimate non-Google sources, your report must disclose the source of the data and your specific data collection methodologies.

-If you provide tools to end-advertisers or other third-party clients, you can't require them to apply for their own Google Ads API (AdWords API) token in order to use your tool.
+If you provide tools to end-advertisers or other third-party clients, you can't require them to apply for their own Google Ads API token in order to use your tool.
 End-advertiser applications for such tokens also will be denied.

 Allowing automated use of your API token

-You can't allow agencies, end-advertisers, or other third parties to use your Google Ads API (AdWords API) token (or your own API) in a way that would allow those third parties to avoid applying for their own Google Ads API (AdWords API) token.
-Any automatic or programmatic use of Google Ads by agencies or end-advertiser clients requires them to use their own Google Ads API (AdWords API) token; you cannot provide indirect access to your API token via APIs that you provide.
+You can't allow agencies, end-advertisers, or other third parties to use your Google Ads API token (or your own API) in a way that would allow those third parties to avoid applying for their own Google Ads API token.
+Any automatic or programmatic use of Google Ads by agencies or end-advertiser clients requires them to use their own Google Ads API token; you cannot provide indirect access to your API token via APIs that you provide.
 End users of your tool will need to manually sign in to use your tool, rather than having automatic access, to make manual or programmatic changes to their accounts.

-Example: If you're a tool provider that licenses ad-management software to agencies and end-advertisers, you may not develop your own API that would allow your clients to access the Google Ads API (AdWords API) via automatic or programmatic computer scripts.
+Example: If you're a tool provider that licenses ad-management software to agencies and end-advertisers, you may not develop your own API that would allow your clients to access the Google Ads API via automatic or programmatic computer scripts.

 Violation of Google Ads policies